spacetelescope/jwst/docs/jwst/introduction.rst

 desired step or pipeline (see `Configuration Files`_ below for more details).
 The second argument to `strun` is the name of the input data file to be processed.

-For example, running the full ramps-to-slopes pipeline or an individual step by referencing their class names is done as follows:
+For example, running the full stage 1 pipeline or an individual step by referencing their class names is done as follows:
 ::